edwinperaza99/PAC-MAN/README.md

 sh run_venv.sh
 ```

-The main file is game.py, to run program use command:
+The main file is game.py, to run program use the command:

 ```python
 python3 game.py